Holiday inspiration currently loading...

 Following the North Coast 500 touring route, from Inverness to the west coast by Torridon, Ullapool, then along the “top” of Sutherland to Thurso, and finally down the east coast to Dornoch.
-Can be done in reverse order.
+The itinerary also works perfectly well in reverse order.

 £725 per person for March & November, £795 for April & October and £845 per person for May to September.

 Price is based on two adults sharing a double or twin ensuite room for eight nights on a bed and breakfast basis in our hand-picked selection of small hotels and guest houses.